microsoft/ivy/doc/proving.md

 function cycle with a universally quantified variable.
 Here's the error message it gives:

-    # error: The verification condition is not in the fragment FEU.
+    # error: The verification condition is not in the fragment FAU.
     #
     # The following terms may generate an infinite sequence of instantiations:
     #   proving.ivy: line 331: f(f(X_h))